 Self-reassurance is a vital component of reassurance in a relationship.
 This can be practiced through personal affirmations, gratitude journaling, splitting chores (especially those of child care) equally, and engaging in leisure activities (such as indulging in hobbies or visiting the spa).

 If you feel overwhelmed in a relationship, you may require professional support to help resolve any underlying issues.
-In such circumstances, a relationship therapist can help you identify needs and ensure honest communication of reassurances to satisfy them.
+In such circumstances, a relationship therapist can help you identify your needs with honesty and openness in communication and give you the reassurance to satisfy them.

 Frequently Asked Questions

 1. Is needing constant reassurance a red flag?

 Excessive reassurance-seeking may become a red flag in a relationship, especially when the partner carries emotional baggage from past trauma or has underlying psychological problems.
 However, professional support and a patient partner can help with such circumstances (4).